 The defendant immediately requested an urgent intra-operative consultation with an experienced hand surgeon, who evaluated the transection and emergently attempted a primary repair of the plaintiff’s ulnar nerve.
 Despite best efforts at repairs, the plaintiff was left with permanent, partial paralysis of his right arm and hand as a result of the transection.

 Plaintiff’s expert, a leading Boston surgeon, was prepared to testify at trial that the defendant was negligent in her decision to proceed with an elective resection of a mass once she encountered a mass that was intra-muscular with questionable nerve involvement, versus stopping the procedure and referring the plaintiff to a surgeon experienced in excising these types of masses.
 The type of mass encountered by the defendant surgeon, a Schwannoma, can be freed from nerve attachment with no injury to nerve when performed by a qualified and experienced surgeon.

 At the time of the transection, the plaintiff was a 41-year-old, married father of one young daughter and his wife was pregnant with twins.
 Prior to his injury, he earned approximately $43,000 per year as a heavy equipment operator.

 As a result of his right arm impairment, the plaintiff was deemed permanently disabled from his job as a heavy equipment operator and granted Social Security Disability Income (SSDI) benefits.

 The case was settled following one full day of mediation, approximately eight weeks before its scheduled October 2012 trial date.

-Find Out If You Have A Medical Malpractice Case
+Find Out If You Have A Ulnar Nerve Damage Case

 If you have suffered from medical malpractice, contact us for a free confidential case review and receive a response within hours, or call (617) 886-0500.
 If you need a lawyer outside of Massachusetts, contact us for a referral.